-"Building Materials for Life, Volume II," by Millard Fuller, founder of Habitat for Humanity We recommend a minimum fundraising goal of \$500 per person above the minimum program donation.
-For people who are new to Habitat and to fundraising, we have found that this goal is surprisingly achievable and yet a big enough stretch that newer volunteers have to make an effort to reach it.
-People who are veterans of the program have seen what a small amount of money does in regions that need our support.
-We recommend a minimum goal of \$1,000 over the program donation for past volunteers and ambitious new volunteers.
+We recommend a minimum GV Challenge goal of \$500 per person over and above the program cost.
+For people who are new to Habitat and new to fundraising, we have found that this goal is surprisingly achievable and yet a big enough stretch that newer participants have to make an effort to reach it.
+People who are veterans of the program have seen what a small amount of money does in regions that so desperately need our support.
+We recommend a minimum goal of \$1,000 over the cost of the program for our past participants and for our ambitious new participants.

-Those who have strong social networks, access to corporate matching gifts, fundraising experience or other fundraising resources are encouraged to try to personally raise the funds to build at least one additional home or fund a rehab/repair project or even as many as 20!
+Those who have strong social networks, access to corporate matching gifts, fundraising experience or other fundraising resources are encouraged to try to personally raise the funds to build at least one additional home or fund a rehab/repair project (or even as many as 20!).

 Tonight, 1.6 billion people in the world will sleep on the streets or in unsafe and unsanitary conditions.
-No matter how much you raise, every extra dollar goes directly into service for the families and communities that need us.
+No matter how much you raise, every extra dollar goes directly into service for the families and communities that most need us.

 In the words of George Bernard Shaw, "The reasonable (person) adapts herself to the world; the unreasonable one persists in trying to change the world.
 Therefore all progress depends on the unreasonable person."
 So whatever goal you set, remember, 1.6 billion people are counting on us.
 Be unreasonable!
+"Often, when I am on a speaking trip, someone will speak to me with a word of advice.
+It goes something like this, 'Millard, I am a strong 'Supporter of Habitat for Humanity, but you send out too many letters asking for money.'
+My reply is always the same, 'We've tried asking and not asking.
+We always get more when we ask!"